Ferries from

 Flatey Island

 There are 2 ferry routes.
-Ferries from Flatey to Brjanslaekur and Flatey to Stykkisholmur are popular ferry trips from Flatey Island to Iceland.
+Ferries from Flatey to Stykkisholmur and Flatey to Brjanslaekur are popular ferry trips from Flatey Island to Iceland.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Flatey Island to Iceland sail approximately 32 times per week and are provided by Seatours.
+Ferries from Flatey Island to Iceland sail approximately 11 times per week with Ferjuleidir.

-Flatey Island to Iceland ferry time ranges between 1 hour and 1 hour 30 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Flatey Island to Iceland takes between 1 hour and 1 hour 30 minutes, depending on the route, operator and ship.

 What is the fastest ferry from Flatey Island to Iceland?

-The fastest ferry from Flatey Island to Iceland is in 1 hour on the Flatey to Brjanslaekur ferry with Seatours.
+The fastest ferry from Flatey Island to Iceland takes 1 hour on the Flatey to Brjanslaekur ferry with Ferjuleidir.

-Is there a car ferry from Flatey Island to Iceland?
+Can I take my car on the ferry from Flatey Island to Iceland?

-No, currently you can not take a car on the ferry from Flatey Island to Iceland.
+No, you currently cannot take your car on the ferry from Flatey Island to Iceland.

 How far is Flatey Island from Iceland?

-The distance between Flatey Island and Iceland is 21 miles (33km) and 18 nautical miles.
+The distance between Flatey Island and Iceland is approximately 21 miles, 33km or 18 nautical miles.

-How much does a ferry cost from Flatey Island to Iceland?
+How much is the ferry from Flatey Island to Iceland?

 Ferry from Flatey to Brjanslaekur

-The Flatey to Brjanslaekur ferry ferry sails approximately 16 times weekly with a crossing time of 1 hour.
+Flatey to Brjanslaekur ferry ferries sail approximately 5 times per week, with a sailing time of 1 hour.

 How to book ferry tickets from Flatey Island to Iceland

-Book and compare Flatey Island Iceland ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Flatey Island to Iceland ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Flatey Island to Iceland